rust-lang/book/nostarch/chapter19.md

 However, associated functions that are not methods don’t have a `self` parameter.
-When there are multiple types or traits that define non-method functions with the same function name, Rust doesn’t always know which type you mean unless you use *fully qualified syntax*.
+When there are multiple types or traits that define non-method functions with the same function name, Rust doesn’t always know which type you mean unless you use fully qualified syntax.
 For example, in Listing 19-19 we create a trait for an animal shelter that wants to name all baby dogs Spot.
 We make an `Animal` trait with an associated non-method function `baby_name`.
 The `Animal` trait is implemented for the struct `Dog`, on which we also provide an